Configure FTP/SFTP on Hypernode

 Managing FTP users

-NB: The FTP users created with the instructions below can also be used for SFTP once our support department has enabled this for you.
+NB: The FTP users created with the instructions below can also be used for SFTP.
 More information about this can be found here.

 Adding FTP users